-These loans are available for those who wish to build a home on site, known as stick-built homes.
-Some lenders, not all, will also offer loans for modular homes, or new manufactured housing, with the exception of single wide models.
+These loans are available for those who wish to build a home on-site, known as stick-built homes.
+Some lenders, not all, will also offer loans for modular homes or newly manufactured housing, except for single wide models.

 Borrowers can put all costs into one single closing, including closing costs, the cost of construction, purchase of the lot when needed, and the mortgage.
 Guidelines and a plan for the life of the loan at all stages will be developed.

 An escrow account will be established to handle construction expenses and other fees during the building period.